 Alan Duane Brooks was born in Amarillo, Texas, on July 25, 1962.
 His father was in the Air Force so he spent his growing-up years in many places.
 They lived in Alaska during the great Anchorage Earthquake and then in Florida, Missouri, and Illinois.
 At the age of seven, his family moved to Germany for four years, and returned to Germany for four more years after living in Washington, D. C. He spent his last two years of high school in Great Falls, Montana, before returning to Texas for his higher education.

 He married Melanie Jo Freeman of Temple, Texas, on June 9, 1984.Their oldest son, Graham, and his wife, Abigail, reside here in Houston.
-Their son, Chase, resides in Arkansas and their daughter, Casey, is a junior in high school.
+Their son, Chase, resides in Arkansas and their daughter, Casey, is a senior in high school.
 Melanie is a graduate of Baylor University with a Bachelor of Business Administration degree.
 She is also a talented musician and plays several instruments.

 “When I was seven years old, my mother shared Christ with me in our apartment in Schrollbach, West Germany.
 I knelt beside my bed and prayed to invite Christ into my life.
 I was baptized soon afterward at Faith Baptist Church in Einsiedlerhof, West Germany.
 Immediately, my older brothers and I became involved in R.A.’s.
 I shared my faith with my friend, Renee’ Mitsusawa.
 He accepted Christ and began going to R.A.’s with us.
 Using the Good News for Modern Man, the Lord allowed me the opportunity to share my faith with friends and neighbors.
 This continued into my early junior high years when I surrendered to the ministry and began to preach.”